Child Health Research Unit

 - To bring new theraoies to children

-- We seek to provide a research unit to UAB and Children's of Alabama investigators that reduces barriers to the conduct of scientifically rigorous clinical and translational research in childhood diseases.
-The CDRU seeks to operate in a manner that enables researchers to execute safe and age-appropriate clinical research protocols in a flexible fashion.
-We envision the CDRU will accelerate our understanding and treatment of diseases that manifest in childhood.
+We seek to provide a research unit to UAB and Children's of Alabama investigators that reduces barriers to the conduct of scientifically rigorous clinical and translational research in childhood diseases.
+The CHRU seeks to operate in a manner that enables researchers to execute safe and age-appropriate clinical research protocols in a flexible fashion.
+We envision the CHRU will accelerate our understanding and treatment of diseases that manifest in childhood.

 In 2009, the UAB CCTS partnered with Children's of Alabama and the UAB Department of Pediatrics to develop the CHRU as a way to better engage and care for children participating in research.
 The UAB partnership with Children's of Alabama gives UAB physicians and researchers a child-friendly environment and access to staff with the expertise needed to better address the physical and emotional needs of children.